 Dry shampoo, it’s an interesting concept.

-Just imagine never having to take the time to wash and dry your hair again – these alcohol or starch-based shampoos claim to be the answer and nix the oils in our hair while adding volume.
+Just imagine never having to take the time to wash and dry your hair again.

-We know they’re safe for all types of hair, but is shaking in some dry powder every few days enough for us, or is there something more at play here?
-We look into our relationship with lather and why dry shampoos have fierce competition on their hands if they are ever going to overtake wet shampoo brands.
+But is shaking in some dry powder every few days enough for us, or is there something more at play here?

-Dry shampoos are a type of hair product that reduces oil in the hair, without the need to be washed out.
+Dry shampoos are a type of hair product that reduces oil in the hair without being washed out.
 It’s typically applied to the crown of the head and other areas where oil and shine may be visible.

 So, exactly how important is our relationship with lather?
 Well, it seems for many, a shampoo without foam would hardly seem worth using at all.